Skip to main content

 This is not an ideological indictment of tax relief.
 It is a factual assessment that we at Home Select have drawn up after supporting investors for fifteen years, including some who came to us specifically to exit a poorly calibrated Pinel investment and reinvest in a better-performing property.

-The Pinel scheme offered a tax reduction proportional to the duration of the rental commitment in new-build properties.
-The final rates in force (standard Pinel version, excluding Pinel+) were 9% of the purchase price for a 6-year commitment, 12% for 9 years and 14% for 12 years.
+The scheme offered a tax reduction proportional to the duration of the rental commitment in new-build properties.
+The final rates in force, those of 2024, after the progressive cuts of the scheme’s last three years (standard Pinel version, excluding Pinel+), were 9% of the purchase price for a 6-year commitment, 12% for 9 years and 14% for 12 years.
 The eligible investment ceiling was set at 300,000 euros and 5,500 euros/m², a ceiling that Parisian prices easily exceeded.

 The mechanism worked better in medium-sized provincial cities (zones B1 and B2), where the gap between Pinel rent and market rent was smaller, or even zero.
 In Paris, this gap made the scheme structurally unfavourable compared to a standard investment.

-Full simulation: Pinel in Paris versus older property under LMNP
+What did a Pinel investment in Paris really return against older property under LMNP?

-The figures lay bare the scale of the problem.
-An investor buys in 2022 a new-build two-bedroom flat of 40 m² in the 13th arrondissement, in a Pinel programme marketed at 13,500 euros/m².
+Here are the figures.
+An investor buys in 2024, the scheme’s final year and therefore at the 12% nine-year rate quoted above, a new-build one-bedroom flat of 40 m² in the 13th arrondissement, in a Pinel programme marketed at 13,500 euros/m².
 The total price is 540,000 euros.
 The Pinel ceiling of 300,000 euros means only this amount qualifies for the tax reduction: the remaining 240,000 euros generate no tax advantage.
 The commitment is for 9 years.

 The tax reduction over 9 years reaches 36,000 euros (12% of 300,000 euros), or 4,000 euros/year.
 The capped rent is 730 euros/month, or 8,760 euros/year.
 Annual charges (new-build co-ownership fees 1,800 euros, property tax 600 euros with partial exemption in the early years, insurance 200 euros, management 700 euros) total 3,300 euros.
 Net income from charges is 5,460 euros/year.
 Adding the 4,000 euro tax reduction, the total annual yield (net rent + tax advantage) is 9,460 euros for a total investment of approximately 555,000 euros (reduced notary fees for new-build at 2-3%).